 - Maintain regular contact with your faculty internship advisor.

 - Three weeks before the end of the internship, remind your on-site internship supervisor to submit their performance evaluation to Jabs.
-This can be sent electronically to: [email protected].
 Follow up with your internship supervisor one week before the end of the internship to ensure this has been completed.

 - The purpose of the final report is to help you review all you have experienced and learned in your internship, and to reflect upon how this learning relates to your academic studies and your career interests.